2020 Best Invention

 • Proof of errors

-Disputing your reported credit history in writing creates a record that is easier to retrieve and keep track of compared to a string of phone calls, so it’s best to write a letter outlining your dispute.
+Many experts advise writing a dispute letter rather than calling when disputing your student loans or other information on your credit history.
+Having a written record makes it easier to keep track of the dispute process.
 If you have a federal student loan, first follow the dispute steps at the studentaid.gov website.
 If those don’t work, contact the Federal Student Aid (FSA) Ombudsman Group of the U.S. Department of Education.

 The three major credit bureaus have an online dispute resolution process.
 They have 30 days to resolve the issue or remove it from your report according to the Fair Credit Reporting Act (FCRA).
 After a dispute investigation is complete, the agencies have five days to send you the investigation results.